Have you heard the expression “it’s the Uber for...” or “it’s the Airbnb for...”.

 Speaking about value, what’s so special about these online marketplaces?

 Why are managed marketplaces becoming so popular today?

-The world of consumerism has evolved extremely over the past 3 decades.
-Consumption of goods and services has shifted greatly to digital marketplaces and has become more acceptable than ever before.
-We can order nearly anything online: food, apparel, electronics, appliances, furniture, and even cars.
+The world of consumerism has tremendously evolved over the past 3 decades.
+Consumption of goods and services has shifted to digital marketplaces and has become more acceptable than ever before.
+We can order nearly anything online: food, apparel, electronics, appliances, luxury products, furniture, and even cars.

 This digitalization has been trickling down from tech to other intangible services over the past decade.
-Nowadays, you can pay for someone else's time and talent to complete tasks you need to get done: dog walkers, laundry services, consulting services of any kind, etc.
+Nowadays, you can pay for someone else's time and talent to complete tasks you need to get done: dog walking, food delivery, laundry services, consulting services of any kind, etc.

 Focusing on Managed Marketplaces for Services

 The Managed Marketplace model we are referring to is in fact just the most recent development of the Marketplace business model.
-As of the past 5 years, Managed Marketplaces have gone beyond facilitating the customer-service provider relationship to actively moderating its quality.
+As of the past 5 years, Managed Marketplaces have gone beyond just facilitating the customer-provider relationship to actively moderating its quality.

-By adding quality of service management and ongoing monitoring abilities to the supply and demand relationship, Managed marketplaces are able to build customer trust.
+By adding quality of service management and ongoing monitoring abilities to the demand and supply relationship, managed marketplaces are able to build customer trust.
 This, in turn, increases the likelihood of customer satisfaction, loyalty, and subsequent business growth for the marketplace and its customers.

 Rather than just enabling customers to discover and build trust with the end provider, these marketplaces take on the work of actually creating trust. — Andreessen Horowitz

 With Managed Marketplaces minimizing customer uncertainty, previously off-line services and more complex business transactions (like B2B’s) where the risks are higher (size of the transaction and potential impact) can be “converted” to online solutions as well.